Spread the Word

 Lame Duck Session Likely to Address Tax Issues

-block a pending regulation from the Treasury Department that would tighten the rules for valuing property for federal estate tax purposes.
+pending regulation from the Treasury Department that would tighten the rules for valuing property for federal estate tax purposes.
 The end-of-year legislative push could also include some of the bills recently approved by the House Ways & Means Committee, such as a measure to restrict use of Social Security Numbers in government mailings (H.R.
-5320), increasing enforcement tools to investigate, detain, and
+5320), increasing enforcement tools to investigate, detain, and seize cultural property

 - Promoting Split-Interest Rollovers: Another bill discussed as ripe for lame-duck action is the Legacy IRA legislation (H.R.
 5171).
 The bill would enable individual retirement account (IRA) holders aged 65 and older to rollover up to $400,000 into a charitable nonprofit that runs a split-interest entity, such as a charitable remainder annuity trust.
 Once established, the person doing the rollover and her/his spouse receive annual income for a period of time, up to death, and any money left over goes to the designated charity.